Winter Weather Advisory in effect today, scattered snow showers this afternoon and tonight

 TONIGHT:

-Scattered snow showers continue to affect the Twin Tiers.
+Scattered snow showers continue to affect the Binghamton Area.
 Snowfall becomes lighter late overnight as the low pressure system moves out towards the Atlantic.
 Lows in the upper 20’s.

 TOMORROW: